zhukovdm/smartwalk-docs/content/adm.md

 The project is located in `./app/backend/`.
 Run `dotnet run` from there to start the backend in the terminal, and stop it by pressing `Ctrl+C`.
 Read more about other commands in [README.md](https://github.com/zhukovdm/smartwalk/blob/main/app/backend/README.md).

 !!! warning
-    This component requires `database` to be up and running.
+    This component requires the `database` to be up and running.
 Otherwise, it fails to start.

 The source code uses `SMARTWALK_MONGO_CONN_STR` and `SMARTWALK_OSRM_BASE_URL` environment variables.
-Adjust [launchSettings.json](https://github.com/zhukovdm/smartwalk/blob/main/app/backend/SmartWalk.Api/Properties/launchSettings.json) respectively if you wish to run dependencies on different ports.
+Adjust [launchSettings.json](https://github.com/zhukovdm/smartwalk/blob/main/app/backend/SmartWalk.Api/Properties/launchSettings.json) respectively if you wish to alter the default port configuration.

 #### Frontend

 Find the project in `./app/frontend/`.
 Run `npm start` from there to start the frontend in the terminal, and stop it by pressing `Ctrl+C`.
 Learn more about other commands in [README.md](https://github.com/zhukovdm/smartwalk/blob/main/app/frontend/README.md).

 The source code uses `REACT_APP_SMARTWALK_API_ORIGIN` environment variable.
-Set its value in [.env.development](https://github.com/zhukovdm/smartwalk/blob/main/app/frontend/.env.development) if you wish to run backend on another port.
+Set its value in the [.env.development](https://github.com/zhukovdm/smartwalk/blob/main/app/frontend/.env.development) file if you wish to run backend on another port.

 ### Production environment

-This environment is a tightly coupled bundle consisting of four interconnected Docker containers; its detailed schema is shown in the picture below:
+This environment is a tightly coupled bundle consisting of four interconnected Docker containers; its detailed schema is shown in the picture below.

 ![docker production setup](./img/docker-production-setup.drawio.svg)